 The fundamental step in managing the computers in your network is to deploy OS to all the systems.
 It becomes a mundane and time-consuming task to deploy OS manually to every computer.
 An effortless approach of doing this would be to image a computer with Endpoint Central MSP agent on it and deploy the same to all the computers.
 This would deploy the OS and the agent to systems that you plan on managing.

 Execution of this script will block the Agent-Server communication on a temporary basis.

-Desktop Central Mac agent, residing on the computer with the deployed OS image, will contact the server only if renamed.
+Endpoint Central MSP Mac agent, residing on the computer with the deployed OS image, will contact the server only if renamed.

 Caution to be exercised :